-Yamazaki, Hiroshi was born in Nagano Prefecture in 1946 and studied photography in the Department of Art at Nihon University.
+Hiroshi Yamazaki was born in Nagano Prefecture in 1946 and studied photography in the Department of Art at Nihon University.
 In 1969 he became a freelance photographer, and in 1973 started making 16mm movies.
 The Photographic Society of Japan awarded him first prize in 1983 for a series of time-exposed photographs of the sun over the sea.
 One of his interests is pursuing the role light plays in photography, rather than just reproducing scenic beauty.
 He has recently introduced a series on cherry blossoms, capturing them against the sun with a super-telephoto lens, and another of cherry blossoms reproduced in photograms.
 In 2001, he was awarded the Ina Nobuo Award.
 In addition to an excellent career as a Japanese photographer, he became a full-time professor at Tohoku University of Art and Design in 1993 and also taught at Musashino Art University in Tokyo.
-His works are in the collections of the Museum of Modern Art in New York; the Princeton University Art Museum; the International Center of Photography in New York; and the Tokyo Metropolitan Museum of Photography.
+His work can be found in the collections of the Museum of Modern Art in New York; Princeton University Art Museum; the International Center of Photography in New York; and the Tokyo Metropolitan Museum of Photography.